 I'm interested in wearing contact lenses.
 How long does it take to get used to them?

-Checklist: ’Tis the Season for Eye Health
+Checklist: ’Tis the season for eye health (PDF)

 Are contact lenses difficult to care for?

 There are certain steps you need to take to ensure that your eyes stay healthy and your contacts last as long as possible.
-For the exact care of your contacts, please refer to these articles:

 Can a contact lens get lost behind my eye?